neo9/n9-node-routing/README.md

   `plainToClass` → `plainToInstance`
 - `class-validator` and `class-transformer` update to version `0.14.0` and `0.5.1`

-:warning: BREAKING CHANGES when upgrading to `n9-node-routing` V2
+⚠️ BREAKING CHANGES when upgrading to `n9-node-routing` V2

 - Drop Node 12 support
 - Startup hooks signature change (`beforeRoutingControllerLaunchHook` and `afterRoutingControllerLaunchHook`) now an object is passed